mailpace/blog/content/blog/how-to-catch-spam-with-rspamd.md

 ## How we automate configuration updates

-At OhMySMTP we use [Capistrano](https://capistranorb.com/) for deployments, so when we update our mail servers we have a task that runs the following command after deployment to update rspamd rules:
+At MailPace we use [Capistrano](https://capistranorb.com/) for deployments, so when we update our mail servers we have a task that runs the following command after deployment to update rspamd rules:

 ```
 execute 'sudo cp -r /home/user/mailer/current/rspamd/local.d/* /etc/rspamd/local.d/ && sudo systemctl restart rspamd'